FlowiseAI/FlowiseDocs/deployment/README.md

    - [http://ip.nfriedly.com/](http://ip.nfriedly.com/)
    - [https://api.ipify.org/](https://api.ipify.org/)

-5. **Adjust Proxies:** If the IP address returned does not match your current IP address, increment the number of proxies by 1.
+5. **Adjust Proxies:** If the IP address returned does not match your current IP address, increase the number of proxies by 1.
 Repeat this process until the IP address matches your own.